mikeobrien/Bender/README.md

 Some additional notes:

-- Bender supports the `XmlTypeAttribute` and `XmlElementAttribute` to override element naming as the `XmlSerializer` does.
+- Bender supports the `XmlRootAttribute`, `XmlTypeAttribute` and `XmlElementAttribute` to override element naming as the `XmlSerializer` does.
 - Bender supports the `XmlIgnoreAttribute` to ignore properties as the `XmlSerializer` does.
 - Bender will de/serialize nullable types and enumerations.
 - Bender will pass the parent object to into the constructor of the child object on deserialization if a constructor is defined with a single argument of the parent type.